 Practical Tips When Packing for Your Ecuador Trip

-Ecuador is a great place to go on a vacation.
+Ecuador is a great place to go on vacation.
 It has everything you need as a tourist.
 Sunny days are best spent near the waters so you can cool down easily.
 On the other hand, you can make your way to the highlands of Cuenca Ecuador to experience cool climates.

 Either way, you will need to choose what to pack carefully.
 Aside from the ones mentioned above, here are a few more suggestions on what to bring on your trip.